 They found that cat adoption was associated with greater empathy and less separation anxiety in children with ASD.
 The kids had fewer behavioural problems such as bullying and hyperactivity.

-The second point worth making comes from The Times newspaper this morning in which it is reported that children whose mothers take cannabis during pregnancy are almost twice as likely to develop autism according to a big study.
+Another point worth making comes from The Times newspaper this morning (Aug 2020) in which it is reported that children whose mothers take cannabis during pregnancy are almost twice as likely to develop autism according to a big study.
 The research involved half a million women.
 Those who used cannabis during pregnancy had a higher chance of giving birth to an autistic child.
-The incidence of autism in children if the mother took cannabis was 4 per 1000 person years compared to 2.42 among unexposed children.
+The incidence of autism in children if the mother took cannabis was 4 per 1,000 person years compared to 2.42 among unexposed children.
 The research paper was published in Nature Medicine.

 Some more studies